 In the Pantheon, at Paris, there is a beautiful memorial tablet with this inscription, "Charles Victor De Nance."
-In the Field Museum, in the Fine Arts Building of the World's Fair,

-Chicago, is an exhibit located in the gallery of the west court directly above "alcove 105."
+In the Field Museum, in the Fine Arts Building of the World's Fair, Chicago, is an exhibit located in the gallery of the west court directly above "alcove.to5."
 It consists of a jar of what appears to be bark, and a card bearing the inscription, "Corteza de Nance, Baja Veradaz, Gautemala."
+The number is 1580.

-Dr. Willis O. Nance, Chicago, came across both the tablet and the The number is 1580.
+Dr. Willis O. Nance, Chicago, came across both the tablet and the exhibit.

-"Nansemond," one of the original eight counties into which the exhibit.
-Dominion was divided for local administration in 1634, was the Indian word for "persimmon," and had no relation whatever to our family name.
-I have the name, only the name, of Captain Thomas Nance, of Elizabeth counties : Elizabeth City, Warwick, York, James City, Charles City, Prince George.
-Isle of Wight, and Nansemond.
-Surry was erected from Isle of Wight in 1632.
+"Nansemond," one of the original eight counties into which the Dominion was divided for local administration in 1634, was the Indian word for "persimmon," and had no relation whatever to our family name.

+I have the name, only the name, of Captain Thomas Nance, of Elizabeth City county, in 1688.

+In 1634 the Dominion of Virginia was divided into eight shires or counties: Elizabeth City, Warwick, York, James City, Charles City, Prince George, Isle of Wight, and Nansemond.
+Surry was erected from Isle of Wight in 1652.
 Brunswick from Surry in 1720.
 Lunenburg from Brunswick in 1742.
 Halifax and Bedford from Lunenburg in 1752 and 1753, respectively.
 Pittsylvania from Halifax in 1767.